-1. How did you spend your time?
+1. How did I spend my time?

-2. How focused were you?
+2. How focused and methodical was I?

-3. How do you sound?
+3. How did I sound?

-4. What did you accomplish?
+4. What did I accomplish?

-If I can help you, call me.
+If I can help you manage your time, call me.

 You've got to learn your instrument.
 Then, you practice, practice, practice.
 And then, when you finally get up there on the bandstand, forget all that and just wail.

 I'm a professional pianist and music educator in West Toronto Ontario.
-I'm also a devoted student and teacher of the drums.
+I'm also a devoted percussionist and drum teacher.